superxuang/amta-net/README.md

 <img src="./fig2.png"/>

 ## Citation

-Please cite our paper if it is helpful to your research:

     @inproceedings{Xu2020PBSeg,
       title = {Asymmetrical Multi-Task Attention U-Net for the Segmentation of Prostate Bed in CT Image}, author = {Xuanang Xu and Chunfeng Lian and Shuai Wang and Andrew Z. Wang and Trevor J. Royce and Ronald C. Chen and Jun Lian and Dinggang Shen},